 The first phase of the Local Plan consultation has now been completed

 Initial consultation on the Local Plan finished on 31 July 2013.
 Responses were received from 4945 respondents, including residents, interest groups, Parish Councils, prescribed bodies/statutory consultees, developers, agents and land owners.

-Initial feedback on the consultation is outlined in a report being considered by the Local Plan Working Group on Monday 4 November, available to view here.
+Initial feedback on the consultation, including responses from statutory bodies such as English Heritage, Natural England and the Environment Agency were released publicly at the end of October 2013.
+These are outlined in a report which was considered by the Local Plan Working Group on Monday 4 November 2013, available to view here.

 As part of the Local Plan consultation, the council received responses from the following prescribed bodies/statutory consultees: